Board and Staff Information

 * Board President, Greg Rose

-Greg Rose is a Senior Vice President of Engineering for QUALCOMM Incorporated, where he works on cryptographic security and authentication for mobile phones and other technologies, and has management responsibility for the Office of the Chief Scientist.
+Greg Rose recently retired from QUALCOMM Incorporated, where he was a Senior Vice President of Engineering working on cryptographic security and authentication for mobile phones and other technologies.
 He holds a number of patents for cryptographic methods and has successfully cryptanalyzed widely deployed ciphers.
 Rose was program chair of the 1996 and 2000 USENIX Security Symposia, and General Chair of Crypto 2003.
 Rose has been an active participant in the ACLU’s Constitution Day program since its founding in 2007.
 He is also on the board of the International Association of Cryptologic Research.

 You can contact the Board President or any board members by sending a letter to: